 Aileen has been a practicing physical therapist since 2002.
 She has a broad base of experience with the geriatric population and is working toward a specialist certification in that area.
-She has a strong background in working in a variety of settings including outpatient, hospital and skilled nursing facilities.
-She has a passion for physical therapy, because it involves the person in their progression towards better health and function, so much more than many other channels of our healthcare system.
+With a strong background in working in a variety of settings including outpatient, hospital and skilled nursing facilities, Aileen has a passion for physical therapy because it involves the person in their progression towards better health and function, so much more than many other channels of our healthcare system.
 She is active, both literally and figuratively with her patients in every aspect of their treatments.
-She loves being a small part of restoring that for people who are challenged in their mobility.
+Aileen loves being a part of restoring that for people who are challenged in their mobility.

 Aileen originally came to Lander in 1991 to work for NOLS.
 Her love of NOLS and the outdoors kept her in the area for eight years before resurrecting her plan to continue on to grad school.
 The same love brought her back when she completed school.